Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 Neurotoxic effect of ECP

 Eosinophilic cationic protein is a small protein released from eosinophils as a result of certain immune reactions.
-ECP is known to be neurotoxin [Soroka, 1995; Fredens, 1982; Navarro et al., 2010].
-The initial information of eosinophils’ neurotoxicity refer to 1930s when the «Gordon’s phenomenon» was described — that is neurological disorder in rabbits after injection of lymph nodes suspension from a patient with Hodging’s disease.
+ECP is known to be a neurotoxin [Soroka, 1995; Fredens, 1982; Navarro et al., 2010].
+The initial information of eosinophils’ neurotoxicity refers to the 1930s when the «Gordon’s phenomenon» was described — that is neurological disorders in rabbits after injection of lymph nodes suspension from a patient with Hodging’s disease.
 This effect was associated with the presence of eosinophils in the suspension.
-It was shown later that an ECP injection also leads to Gordon’s phenomenon [Fredens, 1982].
+It was shown later that an ECP injection also leads to the Gordon’s phenomenon [Fredens, 1982].

 By now, the cases of rapid development of dementia and early strokes in people with hypereosinophilic syndrome have been described [Briania et al., 2001; Kaplan, 2011; Nallegowda et al., 2003; Weaver, 1988].
-In spite of this, the mechanism of neurotoxic effect of ECP still has not been fully investigated.
+Despite this, the mechanism of neurotoxic effect of ECP still has not been fully investigated.

 The study [Navarro et al., 2010] gives the following conclusions following a number of experiments:

 - ECP binds to the cell membrane, changing its permeability and altering the internal cell balance of key ions.
 This refers to neurons as well as other kinds of cells [Navarro et al., 2007].